Ender-Development/EnderModpackTweaks/FEATURES.md

 - licensed under MIT
 - title can now use general modpack information
+- title can now be localized via config
 - path to icon can be customized
 - general cleanup